Monash-FIT3170/Onboarder/USERGUIDE.md

   - Has all permissions of admin/team lead, as well as:
   - Can edit/delete team
   - Can invite members to the team as admins or team leads
+  - Can configure global meeting link for google calendar interview invites.

 ### Applicant
 - **Primary responsibility**: Apply for team openings.